Envision a Violence Free ETSU

 Access the ETSU Sexual Misconduct Policy in its entirety in the Undergraduate/Graduate Catalogs at ETSU CATALOGS

 RESOURCES & SUPPORT SERVICES

 ETSU offers students involved in an incident of sexual misconduct assistance and non-judgmental support.
 Complainants of sexual misconduct can expect to be treated with care and respect from the time the institution becomes aware of an incident, through the entire conduct process, and thereafter.
 The university understands that any party involved in an incident of sexual misconduct will have questions and may need the support of on-campus and/or off-campus services.
-Any party is encouraged to contact the Counseling Center, Associate Dean of Students Office, or Public Safety for assistance and, in addition, to access the resources below.
+Any party is encouraged to contact the Counseling Center, Office of the Dean of Students/Student Affairs, or Public Safety for assistance and, in addition, to access the resources below.

 ETSU Public Safety: 423-439-4480